ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: faq}

 The security token could be regenerated in the edit board of the gateway panel, you can click the link `Regenerate Token` which next to `Token Expiration` to regenerate the token.
 The `Save` button cannot be used to regenerate the token.
 For additional information, see [Regenerate security token](/docs/SecureGateway?topic=SecureGateway-add-sg-gw#regen-sectoken)

+## Why connection is getting error after HTTP(S) redirect?

+When HTTP(S) connection is sent from the requesting application to the defined resource via Secure Gateway service but the defined resource return a redirect response, it will trigger another HTTP(S) connection which will be sent from the requesting application to the redirect resource directly but not via Secure Gateway service, such that the connection will get error if the requesting application do not have direct access to the redirect resource.

+## Why I can't use dynamic port service via Secure Gateway?

+Secure Gateway only support one request/resource port for each destination, even you can't define the cloud port in sequence.
+If the defined resource require connections on dynamic port, then Secure Gateway can't support it.

+For example:

+Regular FTP connections use port 21 for command channel but use other port for data channel, which cause control connection could be sent via Secure Gateway service to the command channel port 21 of the FTP server, but data flow connection is not able to be sent to the data channel port of the FTP server, even most of the FTP client get the data channel host/port information via the response of the control connection from the FTP server, which means you can't force the FTP client to send data flow connection via Secure Gateway service instead of send to FTP server directly.